 Dr Moses was a clinical and neurophysiology fellow at St Vincent's Hospital, Melbourne (2003 - 2007).
-During this time he also did research fellowship at Howard Florey Institute, Melbourne University focusing on Parkinson's Disease and Movement Disorders.
 He was admitted to Fellowship of RACP in 2007 after passing the RACP part I and II exams.
+Prior to that Dr Moses completed a formal Neurology training program at Rambam Medical Centre, Israel 1994 - 2001 and was registered as Specialist Neurologist after passing Neurology Board exams.
+Dr Moses received his medical degree from Tbilisi State Medical University.

 Dr Moses actively participates in RACP-accredited CME program.
 He is a full member of the Australian and New Zealand Association of Neurologists and American Association of Neuromuscular & Electrodiagnostic Medicine.
 He participates in undergraduate and postgraduate teaching and registrar's training.